kent-map/kent/18c/18c-shadwell-biography.md

 Mizen also has ‘barbarous’ designs on Dorcas and declares, 'Now you must know, if we once get her upon the Beach, I whip her into my Boat, carry her on Board, marry her, lie with her, then come ashore and demand her Fortune ; and after that, you know. if I don't like her, 'tis but heaving her out at the Cabbin-Window, and give out she had a Calenture, and so jump'd over-board.
 Well, dear Gentlemen,I1 must go and see about this Business ; for such a Fortune is not to be neglected, especially when a Peace is so near'.
 <br><br>
 Worthy and Rovewell plot to set Mizen up with the prostitute Jenny Private to 'mortify him, but not ruin him' and go to warn Dorcas of Mizen’s vile plans. (p20) They agree to meet at Daniel’s in an hour 'where we’ll take a sneaker of Amy’s Punch'.
+Daniel's is in fact the India Arms.
 <param ve-image url="https://upload.wikimedia.org/wikipedia/commons/4/45/Jane_Pope_as_Dorcas_Zeal_in_%22The_Fair_Quaker_of_Deal%22_-_DPLA_-_696937be8e3e8366b5247f8a2bdb7ceb.jpg" label="Jane Pope as Docas Zeal in the Fair Quaker of Deal" attribution="University Library, University of Illinois UrbanaChampaign, Public domain, via Wikimedia Commons">

 In the next scene, Arabella accuses Worthy of planning to use her sister; “Ay, wheedle her out of what she has; get her Money, then use her like a Wife, turn her out of Doors and compound her for a Maintenance.”
 She tries to convince him to marry her instead, but he will not be swayed and agrees to marry Dorcas the next day in church.